MicrosoftDocs/microsoft-community-training/microsoft-community-training/OSS-Version/frequently-asked-questions/faqs-course.md

 ### How can organization create content for the  Community Training platform?

 You can create content as per the needs of your training program, using any tool of your choice.
-Microsoft can help you with your content creation by advising you on best practices and tips to create engaging content for your audience.
+Can help you with your content creation by advising you on best practices and tips to create engaging content for your audience.

 Contact us via **[HelpDesk](https://go.microsoft.com/fwlink/?linkid=2104630)** and leave your requirements in the ticket description.